Today’s Wonder of the Day was inspired by Mazen from CA. Mazen Wonders, “Who invented the high five?” Thanks for WONDERing with us, Mazen!

-Woo hoo!
-Whether you just scored a hat trickon the soccer field or aced a big test at school, you might want to celebrate by raising your hand high in the air toward a friend or teammate.
+Have you ever scored a hat trick on the soccer field?
+Have you done well on a big test at school?
+If so, you might have celebrated by raising your hand high in the air toward a friend or teammate.
 As they do the same and you slap hands together, you both join in the celebration.

 That’s right!
 We’re talking about the high five.
-Although it seems like the high five has been around forever, the Oxford English Dictionary has only included the term as a noun since 1980 and as a verb (the act of doing the high five) since 1981.
+It may seem like the high five has been around forever.
+But the Oxford English Dictionary has only included the term as a noun since 1980.
+It was added as a verb in 1981.

-The name “high five” obviously comes from the fact that you’re raising five fingers (your hand) up in the air (high) when doing the celebratory hand gesture.
+The name “high five” comes from the fact that you’re raising five fingers (your hand) up in the air (high).
 But exactly how did this time-honored way of celebrating get started?
-As it turns out, there are several different versions of how the high five got started.
+As it turns out, there are several different versions of how the high five started.
 The two most likely sources of the high five come from the sports of baseball and basketball.

-For years, many people have believed that the first high five took place on October 2, 1977, in Dodger Stadium between Glenn Burke and Dusty Baker of the Los Angeles Dodgers.
-That day was the last day of the regular season.
-Dusty Baker hit a home run that made the Dodgers the first team in baseball history to have four players with at least 30 home runs each.
+For years, many people have believed that the first high five took place on October 2, 1977.
+That day, it happened in Dodger Stadium between Glenn Burke and Dusty Baker of the Los Angeles Dodgers.
+Dusty Baker hit an important home run.
+He made the Dodgers the first team in baseball history to have four players with at least 30 home runs each.

-Burke raised his hand triumphantly in the air toward Baker who returned the gesture and they smacked hands.
+It was a magical sports moment.
+It boded well for the Dodgers, who were heading into the playoffs.
+The next batter was Glenn Burke.
+He headed to home plate to congratulate Baker.
+Burke raised his hand in the air toward Baker, who returned the gesture.
+They smacked hands.
 According to Baker, “[h]is hand was up in the air, and he was arching way back.
 So I reached up and hit his hand.
 It seemed like the thing to do.”
 And the rest, as they say, was history…

 Or was it?
-Another version of high five history credits the invention of the hand gesture to Louisville Cardinals basketball players Wiley Brown and Derek Smith during the 1978-79 season.
+There’s another version of high five history.
+It credits the invention of the hand gesture to Louisville Cardinals basketball players Wiley Brown and Derek Smith during the 1978-79 season.
 According to the players, Brown went to give a regular low five to teammate Smith during a practice session.

-The Louisville Cardinals players that year were known as the Doctors of Dunk, because they liked to play above the rim and slam dunk the ball.
+That year’s Louisville Cardinals players were known as the Doctors of Dunk.
+They liked to play above the rim and slam dunk the ball.
 Brown thought, why stay low when we play so high?
 So they raised their hands and the high five was supposedly born.